Frechmatz/cl-synthesizer/makedoc/doc.md

 ### Environment

-**cl-synthesizer:make-environment** &key (sample-rate 44100) (channel-count 2) (home-directory nil) (audio-device nil) (midi-device nil)
+**cl-synthesizer:make-environment** &key (sample-rate 44100) (home-directory nil)

 Creates an environment.
-The environment defines properties such as the sample rate of the rack and the number of its audio output channels.
+The environment defines properties such as the sample rate of the rack.
 An enviroment is a property list with the following keys:

 *   :sample-rate Sample rate of the synthesizer.
-*   :channel-count The number of line-out sockets exposed to rack modules and an audio output device.
 *   :home-directory The base output directory for wave files etc. Default value is the home directory of the current user.
-*   :audio-device An optional audio device to be instantiated when audio output is requested.
-For the format of this argument see function make-device.
-*   :midi-device An optional MIDI device to be instantiated when MIDI input is requested.
-For the format of this argument see function make-device.

 ### Rack

-**cl-synthesizer:make-rack** &key environment
+**cl-synthesizer:make-rack** &key environment (input-sockets nil) (output-sockets nil)

 Creates a rack.
+A rack is a module container and also a module, which means that racks can be added to other racks.
 The function has the following arguments:

 *   :environment The synthesizer environment.

-A rack is initialized with the virtual modules "LINE-OUT" and "MIDI-IN" that represent the interface to so called devices.
-A device is a system specific implementation that provides audio output or integration of MIDI controllers.

-The "LINE-OUT" module exposes the input sockets :channel-1 ... :channel-n where n is the number of channels as given by the :channel-count property of the environment.

-The "MIDI-IN" module exposes the output socket :midi-events which provides a list of midi-events as fired by a MIDI device.
+*   :input-sockets The input sockets to be exposed by the rack.
+The inputs can be accessed for patching of inner modules of the rack via the virtual module "INPUT".
+*   :output-sockets The output sockets to be exposed by the rack.
+The outputs can be accessed for patching of inner modules of the rack via the virtual module "OUTPUT".

+The update function of the rack calls the update function of all modules that have been added to the rack.
+If the rack has already been shut down it immediately returns **nil**.
+Othwerwise it returns **t**.

+The shutdown function shuts the rack down by calling the shutdown handlers of all modules and hooks of the rack.
+If the rack has already been shut down the function does not call any handlers.

+See also: add-module

 * * *

+**Example:**

+    (defpackage :cl-synthesizer-rack-example-2
+      (:use :cl))

+    (in-package :cl-synthesizer-rack-example-2)

+    (defparameter *attach-audio* t)

+    (defun make-voice (name environment &key lfo-frequency vco-frequency) (declare (ignore name))
+      (let ((rack (cl-synthesizer:make-rack
+    	       :environment environment
+    	       :input-sockets nil
+    	       :output-sockets '(:audio))))

+        (cl-synthesizer:add-module
+         rack "LFO"
+         #'cl-synthesizer-modules-vco:vco-linear
+         :base-frequency lfo-frequency :v-peak 1.0 :f-max 500 :cv-max 5)

+        (cl-synthesizer:add-module
+         rack "VCO"
+         #'cl-synthesizer-modules-vco:vco-linear
+         :base-frequency vco-frequency :f-max 5000 :v-peak 5 :cv-max 5)

+        (cl-synthesizer:add-patch rack "LFO" :sine "VCO" :cv)
+        (cl-synthesizer:add-patch rack "VCO" :saw "OUTPUT" :audio)

+        rack))

+    (defun example ()
+      "Modulate the frequency of a saw signal with a LFO."
+      (let ((rack (cl-synthesizer:make-rack
+    	       :environment
+    	       (cl-synthesizer:make-environment)
+    	       :output-sockets '(:line-out-1 :line-out-2))))

+        (cl-synthesizer:add-module
+         rack "VOICE-1" #'make-voice :lfo-frequency 1.0 :vco-frequency 440)
+        (cl-synthesizer:add-module
+         rack "VOICE-2" #'make-voice :lfo-frequency 2.0 :vco-frequency 442)

+        (cl-synthesizer:add-patch rack "VOICE-1" :audio "OUTPUT" :line-out-1)
+        (cl-synthesizer:add-patch rack "VOICE-2" :audio "OUTPUT" :line-out-2)

+        ;; Write LINE-OUT to Wave-File
+        (cl-synthesizer-monitor:add-monitor
+         rack
+         #'cl-synthesizer-monitor-wave-handler:wave-file-handler
+         '((:channel-1 "OUTPUT" :input-socket :line-out-1)
+           (:channel-2 "OUTPUT" :input-socket :line-out-2))
+         :filename "rack-example-2.wav")

+        rack))

+    #|
+    (cl-synthesizer:play-rack (example) 5
+       :attach-audio *attach-audio* :audio-output-sockets '(:line-out-1 :line-out-2))
+    |#

 **cl-synthesizer:add-module** rack module-name module-fn &rest args